NVIDIA-AI-IOT/jetracer/docs/nvidia/hardware.md

+## Bill of Materials

+You need to order these parts to build the NVIDIA JetRacer.

 | Part | Quantity | Cost | URL | Notes |
 |------|:----------:|:------:|-----|-------|
 | Jetson Nano | 1 | $99.00 | [NVIDIA](https://developer.nvidia.com/embedded/buy/jetson-nano-devkit) |  |